ErnestoOrtegaHernandez/RobotApp/README.md

 Manage Robots </br>
 <img src="https://github.com/ErnestoOrtegaHernandez/RobotApp/blob/main/UI_wireframes/manage_robots.png" width="800"> </br>
 The manage robot screen allows you to view all available robots on the job site, their battery %, and status (green = available, red = unavailable low battery, orange = unavailable, task in operation).
-A user can drag and drop a task to an available robot to begin a task. to cancel/stop a task, a user can tap on the robot with an orange status, a pop up will confirm cancellation, upon clicking yes, it will cancel the current task.
+A user can drag and drop a task to an available robot to begin a task. to cancel/stop a task, a user can tap on the robot with an orange status, a pop up will confirm cancellation, upon clicking yes, it will cancel the current task. (changed implementation in conclusion)

 Filterable Error Reports </br>
 <img src="https://github.com/ErnestoOrtegaHernandez/RobotApp/blob/main/UI_wireframes/errorReports.png" width="800"> </br>